UMD-CS-STICs/389Rfall18/week/8/README.md

 After looking at the file that you discovered in #6 above, we were unable to identify its file type or any program that can open it.
 Fortunately, we found a specification sheet for this file type!
 Can you write a parser for us and tell us what their file contains?

 We've uploaded the file's spec sheet [here](fpff-spec.md).
-Once you write the parcer, report back with what you've found!
+Once you write the parser, report back with what you've found!

 Perform the following tasks: